 Acetylsalicylic acid useful for the heart is not the same as that used against pain, it has a higher dose than the one used as antiplatelet.

 They can be natural or synthesized and act on the opioid receptors of neurons of the nervous system reinforcing or simulating the effect of endogenous opioids (eg endorphins).
 They are the most potent painkillers known, but they generate constipation, drowsiness, mood swings and can create dependence, so they are only obtained with medical formula.

 Drug poisoning can be the multi-organ and lethal, usually due to errors in drug administration, lack of understanding of the risks of drug users and pharmacological abuse.
 Because of their difficult handling and the risks associated with their use, opioid analgesics should always be used under medical supervision.

 Terms and Conditions

 Also called toxic drug-induced liver disease and refers to anatomical or functional liver damage.
 It can be caused by chemical compounds (medicines) or organic (nutritional supplements, among others).
 It can occur by overdose, idiosyncratically or by regular intake and for long periods (more than two months) of a medication.

-In the case of analgesics, it is produced by direct toxicity, overdose or by an idiosyncratic reaction.
+In the case, it is produced by direct toxicity, overdose or by an idiosyncratic reaction.
 Like that, a kind of “allergic reaction” to the drug that causes the kidneys to stop working or to do so improperly.
 If handled promptly and properly, kidney damage may be reversible.